nbnbhwyy/sCDCTA/README.md

 ### Data format

-sCDCTA requires cell-by-cell-gene matrix and cell type information to be entered in csv object format.
+sCDCTA requires an input in .h5ad object format.
+Includes: cell-by-cell gene matrix and cell type information and pseudo-labeling information for CAS. sCDCTA requires an input in .npz object format.
+Includes: a network of associations between cells.
 We provide default data for users to understand and debug sCDCTA code.

 ### Installation and implementation